leapdeck/TurbotideTrivia/README.md

 ## 🤝 Contributing

-We welcome 🧑🏾‍💻🧑🏼‍💻 boaters and builders alike!
-Have ideas or fixes?
-Open an issue or submit a pull request.
+We welcome 👩🏾‍💻👨🏾‍💻 additions!
+If you’d like to help improve or expand this project, feel free to open an issue or submit a pull request.

 ## 📬 Contact

-Questions, feedback, or partnership ideas?
-Drop us a message—we're always on deck to help!
+For feedback, questions, or collaboration opportunities, feel free to message for assistance.